SchweizerischeBundesbahnen/atlas/amazon-s3/README.md

 ## Atlas Amazon S3 Client

-To be able to put or get a file on SBB Amazon S3 Bucket we need to wxecute the following steps:
+To be able to put or get a file on SBB Amazon S3 Bucket we need to execute the following steps:

 1. [Create S3 Bucket](https://self.sbb-cloud.net/tools/aws/s3/new)
 2. [Create S3 Bucket User](https://self.sbb-cloud.net/tools/aws/s3/user/new):